Knowledge Translation to Practice and Policy

 Knowledge translation is vital for researcher to translate new knowledge and services into practice to deliver outcomes.
 Education and training will help us deliver a competent frailty clinical and research workforce.

 - Knowledge Translation and the CRE in Frailty

 Professor Alison Kitson and Dr. Mandy Archibald lead the work around Knowledge Translation (KT) on behalf of the members of the CRE Team.
 Knowledge Translation methods are used to promote the effective transfer of research findings into practice and policy.
-The CRE is taking a collaborative, co-design approach to KT, which involves key stakeholders from the start of the centre.
+The CRE is guided by a collaborative, co-design approach to KT, which involves key stakeholders from the start and through each component of our work.

 Media Contact: Dr Mandy Archibald

 - Medical students’ perceptions of the importance of exercise and their perceived competence in prescribing exercise to older people

 Lead Investigators: Ms Agathe Daria Jadczak, Dr Khai Tam, Assoc Prof Solomon Yu, Professor Renuka Visvanathan

 General practitioners play an important role in helping increase awareness as well as encouraging older people to participate in exercise.
 However, exercise for older people is not a focus of many undergraduate medical curriculums and is poorly taught across medical education programs.
 It is therefore not surprising that many doctors cite that a lack of formal education courses during medical school is one reason why they might not prescribe exercise.
 Given our ageing demographic and the benefits of exercise in the elderly, the improvement of our medical teaching program is one critical strategy in building the future capacity of our medical workforce thus equipping them with the necessary knowledge and skills that will ultimately result in greater participation in physical activity by our older consumers.